GenomicsAotearoa/hts_workshop_mpi/level3/01-introduction-to-mapping.md

 The full specification for the file format [can be found here](https://samtools.github.io/hts-specs/SAMv1.pdf).

-However, it is not usually nessesary to inspect the `sam` file directly - there is a lot of information in here and unless you are looking to extract specific information from the alignment it is just an intermediate file in the workflow.
+However, it is not usually necessary to inspect the `sam` file directly - there is a lot of information in here and unless you are looking to extract specific information from the alignment it is just an intermediate file in the workflow.
 In order to save disk space, and to prepare the file for downstream analysis, `sam` files are ussually sorted and compressed.

 Sorting the mapping information is an important prerequisite for performing certain downstream processes.
 Not every tool we use requires reads to be sorted, but it can be frustrating having to debug the instances where read sorting matters, so we typically just get it done as soon as possible and then we don't have to worry about it again.
 Reads will initially be mapped in an unsorted order, as they are added to the `sam` file in more or less the same order as they are encountered in the input fastq files.
-We sort thew reads so that reads mapped to a contig are listed in order of their start position as exemplified below:
+When sorted the reads are ordered by the position of their first mapped nucleotide, as exemplified below:

 ```
 # Unsorted reads